BitcoinAndLightningLayerSpecs/lsp/LSPS6/README.md

 Not all information is available through regular LSPS messages.
 In order to provide more transparency, LSPS6 provides the ability to deliver extra information.
-An example for such information could be the pricing strategy for LSPS1.
-This extra information can be in the form of a short description about a specific LSPS, a URL and/or an email address.
+This extra information can be in the form of a URL, icon, logo and/or a support email address.
 We need to be conscious about information spoofing.

 ### Actors